4815162342lost/generate_patching_report/README.md

 ### Get list of all available updates of the packages on Linux!

-Get security patching list on Linux
+Get upgradable packages list on Linux and save list to xlsx file.
+Require salt.
 Python3-program for get all updates from the servers via salt.

 Tested on CentOS 7.3, Oracle Linux 7.1, Debian 8.